 Is Zoom Secure?

-With the highly anticipated Zoom 5.0 (see link below), the company believes it will set the new standard for video communications for all with their new advanced encryption.
+Zoom has been responding to security concerns with its demand rising.
+The company believes it is setting the new standard for video communications for all with their new advanced encryption and security settings.
 Western Sydney University is confident with Zoom's security offerings, however, as with most applications, it is also highly dependent on how diligent the user is.
-Find out more about Zoom 5.0 and how to better protect yourself from our ITDS Cyber Security Team.
+Find out more about Zoom and how to better protect yourself from our ITDS Cyber Security Team.

 Is there a set of best practises for using Zoom in teaching and learning?